en-mac/luxorlabs-firmware-challenge/README.md

     - 00:00 to 06:00: Overclock
     - 06:00 to 12:00: Normal
     - 12:00 to 18:00: Underclock
-    - 18:00 to 00:00: Curtail (Sleep)
+    - 18:00 to 00:00: Curtail
-- You can also manually set the profile or state for an individual miner to override the schedule.
+- You can also manually set the profile for an individual miner to override the schedule.

 ## Assumptions
-- The app.py file cannot be modified.
+- app.py cannot be modified.

 ## Requirements